-Polar Vortex's End Is Near, Forecasters Say, Promising A Strong Warm-Up
+Polar Vortex's End Is Near, Forecasters Say, Promising A Strong Warmup

 But on Thursday, the vortex is still sitting on a broad swath of the U.S. like a massive ice cap, causing school closures, business shutdowns and other disruptions.
 In the Upper Midwest, wind chill values are between 50 and 20 degrees below zero on Thursday.
 And that's an improvement over Wednesday's even colder numbers.

-The polar vortex is a system of intensely cold air that has drifted down from the North Pole to freeze a big chunk of the U.S. For the second day in a row, intense cold and windy conditions forced U.S. airlines to cancel more than 2,000 flights.
+The polar vortex is a system of intensely cold air that has drifted down from the North Pole to freeze a big chunk of the United States.
+For the second day in a row, intense cold and windy conditions forced U.S. airlines to cancel more than 2,000 flights.
 Heavy lake effect snow has been hitting states downwind of the Great Lakes; the NWS says that snow will finally start to taper off by Thursday night and into Friday.

-During the cold snap, Chicago's normally busy O'Hare International airport has seen the most flight cancellations, with more than 700 on both Wednesday and Thursday, according to the FlightAware aviation tracking site.
+During the cold snap, Chicago's normally busy O'Hare International Airport has seen the most flight cancellations, with more than 700 on both Wednesday and Thursday, according to the FlightAware aviation tracking site.

 Taylor Scallon shared this video with @weareiowa5news.
 Here's what happened when she stepped outside, with wet hair, into Iowa's record setting cold! pic.twitter.com/sZV5a8yVBb— Allison Derks (@ADerksNews) January 31, 2019